Z33shan-Aamir/Game-Addiction-Cure/readme.md

 }
 ```
 ---
+# How It Works
+1. Initialization:

+  - The app reads the configuration file to load productive and unproductive apps.
+  - Threads are initialized for concurrent monitoring.
+2. Monitoring:

+  - Active processes are checked periodically.
+  - Productive and unproductive apps are tracked separately.

+3. Time Management:

+  - Productive apps increase the allocated time for unproductive apps.
+  - Unproductive apps decrease their allocated time.
+4. Termination:

+  -If an unproductive app exceeds its allocated time, it is terminated.

+---

 # Future Improvements
 - Implement OS-level graceful shutdowns.
 - Add support for real-time notifications or pop-ups.
 - Enhance session data visualization.
 - Create a GUI for the app and make it run as a daemon
+- Add Passive Aggressive Quote/Sentences To make you not spend time on Useless stuff